-Join us the second week of each month as we feature a UM-Dearborn alumnus or faculty presentation in our Alumni Engagement Speaker Series.
+Join us each month as we feature a UM-Dearborn alum or faculty presentation in our Alumni Engagement Speaker Series.
 The series will highlight Wolverine thought leaders sharing career advice, innovative ideas, leadership lessons, and more.

 Check back each month for an exciting new video!